 Medication - The following medicines can cause constipation: Painkillers containing codeine and other morphine-based products; antacids containing aluminium; iron; antidepressants; antiepileptic drugs; antipsychotics; calcium supplements.

-Ignoring the urge to pass stools - This can be an issue in children
+Ignoring the urge to pass stools - This can be an issue in children undergoing toilet training.

 Pregnancy - Increased progesterone levels in early pregnancy slow down the gut movements, while in the third trimester the baby takes up more space and can displace the bowel causing constipation.